 If you’re anything like me, you’ve heard of various alternatives to twelve-step fellowships and asked yourself, with intrigue, “what is SMART Recovery?”
 Well, you’ve come to the right place.
-Find the skinny on all things SMART Recovery below.
+So, find the skinny on all things SMART Recovery below.

 What is SMART Recovery?
 It’s an organization offering individuals an alternative to self-help alcohol and drug abuse treatment.
 It’s a free service, like Alcoholics Anonymous, though that’s where all resemblance between the two ends.
 Its central office is in Mentor, Ohio.

-SMART Recovery describe themselves as “a organization of self-management and recovery training for people seeking abstinence from addiction.”
+This organization describes itself as an “organization of self-management and recovery training for people seeking abstinence from addiction.”
 Their program centers around behavioral and cognitive methods of recovery.
 Intensive therapy is the basis of their principles.

-What are the pros and cons of SMART Recovery?
-Well, one pro is that SMART Recovery offers three main forms of therapy.
+In addition to what this program is, you may be wondering what the pros and cons of SMART Recovery are.
+Well, one pro is that it offers three main forms of therapy.
 They’re diversified and work well with many individuals suffering from alcoholism or addiction.

 To put it another way, SMART Recovery is an alternative to twelve-step based programs.